robenkleene/web-references/slack.md

 ## Notes

-In Slack, @channel sends notifications to everyone and @here sends notifications only to people that are currently active
+In Slack, `@channel` sends notifications to everyone and @here sends notifications only to people that are currently active

+## Previews

+Previews, e.g., for blog posts, will only show up if the image assets are less than 2 MB.